Why Do We Do It?

 A Word From The Rescue Day Committee

 On behalf of the Rescue Day Committee we would like to take this opportunity to thank all of our wonderful sponsors, supporters, exhibitors, and all the Rescue Day team and the emergency and voluntary services who make the day happen, and of course all the visitors who attended in 2019 – it was yet another hugely successful day, with huge crowds in attendance and the weather was very kind to us yet again.
-We are looking forward to another fantastic Rescue Day on Saturday 10th July, 2021.
+Due to the Coronavirus Pandemic we sadly couldn't have Rescue Day in 2020 and 2021, but we are looking forward to bringing you another fantastic Rescue Day on Saturday 9th July, 2022.

 Rescue Day could not take place without the tremendous work carried out by the Rescue Day Committee and organising team, all of whom are volunteers.
 The generosity of the many helpers and sponsors who, along with our hosts 7 Lakes Country Park, have contributed greatly and continue to assist in making Rescue Day the largest event of its kind in the UK.